Schrausser/PRM/README.md

 ———.
 (1971). *The Design of Experiments*.
 9th ed.
 New York: Hafner Press. https://home.iitk.ac.in/~shalab/anova/DOE-RAF.pdf

+Neyman, J. (1923).
+Sur les applications de la theorie des probabilites aux experience agricoles: Essay de principes. *Roczniki Nank Polniczek 10*: 1–51. https://link.springer.com/chapter/10.1007/978-94-015-8816-4_10

 Pitman, E. J. G. (1937a).
-Significance Tests Which May Be Applied to Samples from Any Populations. *Supplement to the Journal of the Royal Statistical Society 4* (1): 119–30. http://www.jstor.org/stable/2984124.
+Significance Tests Which May Be Applied to Samples from Any Populations. *Supplement to the Journal of the Royal Statistical Society 4* (1): 119–30. http://www.jstor.org/stable/2984124

 ———.
 (1937b).
 Significance Tests Which May Be Applied to Samples from Any Populations.
 II.
-The Correlation Coefficient Test. *Supplement to the Journal of the Royal Statistical Society 4* (2): 225–32. http://www.jstor.org/stable/2983647.
+The Correlation Coefficient Test. *Supplement to the Journal of the Royal Statistical Society 4* (2): 225–32. http://www.jstor.org/stable/2983647

 ———.
 (1938).
 Significance Tests Which May Be Applied to Samples from Any Populations: III.
-The Analysis of Variance Test. *Biometrika 29* (3/4): 322–35. http://www.jstor.org/stable/2332008.
+The Analysis of Variance Test. *Biometrika 29* (3/4): 322–35. http://www.jstor.org/stable/2332008

 Scambor, C., & Schrausser, D. G. (2023).
 Introduction (part II, permutation tests for repeated measurement designs).
 In:  *Permutation methods in single case studies:...*.
 Thesis.
 Karl Franzens University, Institute of Psychology.
 Academia. [www.academia.edu/94993376](https://www.academia.edu/94993376/Introduction_part_II_permutation_tests_for_repeated_measurement_designs_)